 Is A Margin Call Good Or Bad?

 A margin call is best described as a caution that you need to increase the balance and value of your account.
 It is neither good nor bad but can indicate significant price volatility in an asset.
-You might need to deposit cash or additional securities into your trading account.
+You might need to deposit cash or additional securities into your account.
 Alternatively, you may be required to sell securities to increase the ratio of assets you own entirely vs the amount borrowed.